jon-heard/obsidian-inline-scripts/README.md

 ***

 ## TUTORIAL: Use the buttons panel to run shortcuts
-__Inline Scripts__ adds an optional panel onto which you can setup buttons to trigger different shortcuts.
-It is active by default, and can be found on the right sidebar.
+The __Inline Scripts__ plugin adds an optional panel to Obsidian onto which you can setup buttons to trigger different shortcuts.
+It is turned on by default, and can be found in Obsidian's right sidebar.
 If it's not there you can open it by going to the __Inline Scripts__ plugin settings and clicking the button "Open buttons view" (at the top).

 ### An overview of the buttons panel user interface.
 ![Button Panel](readmeMedia/buttonPanel_1.png)